-I’m writing this to let you know two important things which transpired on your first day in the playschool, 2nd of September 2019.
+I’m writing this to let you know two important things that transpired on your first day in the playschool.

 First is that your dad and I were there to drop you off, to see you through in the first fifteen minutes of your new adventure.
 I prepared your outfit for the day while your dad tended to your snacks bag.
 It was a Monday morning and we were late for work, but it didn’t matter.

 We needed to be there for you in case you changed your mind and decided you were not yet ready for a three-hour-long social interaction.
 In case the new faces frightened you, the new environment overwhelmed you.
 In case you needed a cuddle, an encouragement, a thumbs up, a smile.

 Second, none of us cried.
 At least outwardly, there was no drama.
 Inwardly though, I did.
 You faced the new adventure head-on and with such an unexpected gusto that I was torn between being proud of your independence and being in denial of the fact that you are not so little anymore.